aspeddro/siconfir/README.md

 ### get\_annex()

-Attachments of reports by Sphere of Government:
+Attachments of reports by sphere of government:

 ``` r
 siconfir::get_annex()